ravn/dagger2-hello-world/README.md

     mvn -q exec:java

-Note: Eclipse requires enabling annotation processor support installed and enabled!
+Note: Eclipse requires having annotation processor support installed and enabled!
 The m2e-apt plugin can be downloaded from the Eclipse Marketplace or https://marketplace.eclipse.org/content/m2e-apt (which also has configuration instructions).
 Ensure that Preferences ->